kaleidos-ventures/taiga/javascript/apps/taiga/src/app/modules/project/feature-kanban/kanban-readme.md

 ## Scroll to the new story

 When a new story is created, it is stored in the global state. `KanbanStatusComponent` is watching for new stories in a status using `selectStatusNewStories(this.status.slug)` and every time a new story is created the component run `scrollToStory`.
 The function `scrollToStory` is not easy because we don't render all the stories so the component scroll to bottom and then wait for 500ms for changes in the scrollStrategy height if there is any change then run again scroll bottom.

+## D&D

+The drag & drop is listening events in kanban-workflow.component.ts & animate the drop.